 About the Elegoo Mars 4 DLP resin 3D-printing technology

 Digital Light Processing (DLP) uses a digital light projector to directly project the entire layer image to the bottom of the resin tank, with the UV beam selectively projected by a digital micromirror device (DMD) onto the given position to be cured.
 ELEGOO DLP projector adopts the LG high-performance LED light source + 13-layer lens set design, with light intensity up to 4mw/cm2 and light uniformity up to 95%, coupled with 95% light transmittance tempered glass, which minimizes light scattering and light bleed.
 The result is greater print accuracy than LCD 3D printers with the same resolution.

 Image by Elegoo: representation how the DLP module works inside the Elegoo Mars 4 DLP resin 3D-printer.

-At the time of writing we do not have had access to an Elegoo Mars 4 to test our resins.
-Technically all Liqcreate resins can work.
-If you want to give it a try, a good starting point are the Anycubic Photon D2 parameters.
-Send an e-mail to firstname.lastname@example.org if you want to be informed on resin compatibility.
+Some resins have been optimized on the Elegoo Mars 4 DLP printer.
+Find Elegoo Mars 4 DLP compatible resin and settings here.
+The complete list of Anycubic Photon D2 parameters can be found in the link.
+Send an e-mail to email@example.com if you want to be informed on resin compatibility.
 Team Liqcreate wish you happy printing for the lucky people who get their hands on an Elegoo Mars 4.
-If there are any questions or remarks, feel free to contact us at email@example.com any time.
+If there are any questions or remarks regarding Liqcreate resins, feel free to contact us at firstname.lastname@example.org any time.